 - Estimated annual food-at-home expenditures depended minimally on average household income, and were more strongly associated with the number of household members, aggregate household income, and SNAP benefits.

-- Map showing the location of supermarkets
+- Map showing the location of retail or other establishments

 - Map showing Opportunity Zones designated by IRS to obtain a tax exemption.
 For information on Opportunity Zones, click here.